StarbeamOne/blog.starbeam.one/content/article/2022/01/January-2022-Status-Update.md

 To start, I am pleased to announce that the alpha playground is feature complete and ready for deployment.

-What that means is that the Playground Alpha, slated for availability next month, will allow you to use all the features of starbeam.one with the use of fake deposits and withdrawals.
+What that means is that the Playground Alpha, slated for availability next month, will allow you to use all the features of starbeam.one via fake deposits and withdrawals.

-The idea being to see how many accounts we can create with sales, resales, and every other transactions made via those fake deposits and withdrawals, all the while seeing what breaks.
+The idea here is that we want to see how many accounts we can create, along with sales, resales, and every other transactions made via those fake deposits and withdrawals.
+All of this is done while seeing what breaks.
 Yes, I am anticipating quite a lot of breaking.
-This application has, after all, been tested by me and me alone so quality assurance is very little assurance, or the assurance only afforded by one person testing it.
+This application has, after all, been tested by me and me alone, so quality assurance is very little assurance, or the assurance only afforded by one person testing it.

 #### Remaining Tasks

 What tasks remain?
-Very simply, there are three stories that remain to achieve elusive "Done" status:
+Very simply, there are three stories that remain to achieve the elusive "Done" status:

 1. Deployment to Azure - get this bad boy to availability
 2. Marketing Videos - introduce you to me and the product